 There are four kinds of fear: real danger, healthy fear, irrational fear, and everyday worries.

-Real dangers are the things you need to fear because they really do portend danger.
+Real dangers are the things you need to fear because they portend danger.
 The real fear of getting hit by a car causes you to look both ways before crossing a busy intersection.
 It is the fear of falling or of heights that keeps you from jumping off a roof.
 These kinds of fears keep you alive.

 Healthy fears can motivate you to take positive action.
 Fear of lung cancer can cause you to stop smoking.
 You may become more attentive to your spouse if you fear the ravages and shame of divorce.

 And guess who decides how you are going to react in any situation?
 You do, that’s who.
+When fears attract your attention, change your focus.
+Don’t look at your fear; focus on your faith.

 Do you know what I fear most?
 It’s neither death nor public speaking (allegedly the two most common fears).
 I fear most a mediocre, miserly, and ultimately meaningless life.
 I believe that mediocrity, stinginess, and emptiness come from a multiplicity of irrational fears and a deficiency of authentic faith.